Towards Paradigm-General Suicide Risk Detection via Speech LLM: Abstract

 \section{Abstract}

 Suicide risk among adolescents remains a critical public health concern, and speech provides a non-invasive and scalable approach for its detection.
-Existing approaches, however, typically focus on one single speech assessment task at a time.
-This paper, for the first time, investigates cross-task approaches that unify diverse speech suicide risk assessment tasks within a single model.
-Specifically, we leverage a speech large language model as the backbone and incorporate a mixture of DoRA experts (MoDE) approach to capture complementary cues across diverse assessments dynamically.
-The proposed approach was tested on 1,223 participants across ten spontaneous speech tasks.
-Results demonstrate that MoDE not only achieves higher detection accuracy than both single-task specialised models and conventional joint-tuning approaches, but also provides better confidence calibration, which is especially important for medical detection tasks.
+Speech-based suicide risk assessment commonly relies on carefully designed speech elicitation paradigms (\textit{e.g.,} verbal fluency, reading, or question answering) to probe cognitive and affective states.
+Existing approaches, however, typically focus on one single paradigm at a time.
+This paper, for the first time, investigates cross-paradigm approaches that unify diverse speech elicitation paradigms within a single model.
+Specifically, we use a speech LLM as backbone with a mixture of DoRA experts (MoDE) to capture complementary cues across assessments dynamically, tested on 1,223 participants across ten speech elicitation paradigms.
+Results show that MoDE outperforms both paradigm-specific and conventional joint-learning models.
+Moreover, it can generalise to unseen paradigms and provide better confidence calibration.